 The derivation process for the chroma intra prediction mode as specified in clause 8.4.3 is invoked with the luma location ( xCb, yCb ), the width of the current coding block in luma samples cbWidth, the height of the current coding block in luma samples cbHeight, and the tree type treeType as inputs.

 The general decoding process for intra blocks as specified in clause 8.4.5.1 is invoked with the sample location ( xTb0, yTb0 ) set equal to the chroma location ( xCb / SubWidthC, yCb / SubHeightC ), the variable nCbW set equal to ( cbWidth / SubWidthC ), the variable nCbH set equal to ( cbHeight / SubHeightC ), the variable nTbW set equal to ( cbWidth / SubWidthC ), the variable nTbH set equal to ( cbHeight / SubHeightC ), the variable predModeIntra set equal to IntraPredModeC[ xCb ][ yCb ], the variable cIdx set equal to 1, and controlPara set equal to ( cu_act_enabled_flag[ xCb ][ yCb ] ?
-2 : 3 ), and the output is a modified reconstructed picture before in-loop filtering.
+2 : 3 ) and the array resSamplesCb when controlPara is equal to 2 as inputs, and the output is a modified reconstructed picture before in-loop filtering.

 The general decoding process for intra blocks as specified in clause 8.4.5.1 is invoked with the sample location ( xTb0, yTb0 ) set equal to the chroma location ( xCb / SubWidthC, yCb / SubHeightC ), the variable nCbW set equal to ( cbWidth / SubWidthC ), the variable nCbH set equal to ( cbHeight / SubHeightC ), the variable nTbW set equal to ( cbWidth / SubWidthC ), the variable nTbH set equal to ( cbHeight / SubHeightC ), the variable predModeIntra set equal to IntraPredModeC[ xCb ][ yCb ], the variable cIdx set equal to 2, and controlPara set equal to ( cu_act_enabled_flag[ xCb ][ yCb ] ?
-2 : 3 ), and the output is a modified reconstructed picture before in-loop filtering.
+2 : 3 ) and the array resSamplesCr when controlPara is equal to 2 as inputs, and the output is a modified reconstructed picture before in-loop filtering.

 8.4.5.1 General decoding process for intra blocks